 Getting through this part can mean making painful choices.
 Some individuals have to give up luxury items and eat noodles for a month.
 Others sell a second vehicle or get a temporary second job.
 It’s worth it to increase your credit score.
 Then, once you get there you can stay financially healthy for a lifetime.

 Second, if you have a decent payment history, you can also request your credit card company increase your credit limit.
 They want you to borrow more because then you might end up paying them more in interest.
 If they raise your credit limit, your credit card utilization ratio improves.
 Just be careful not to use that extra amount or you’ll be in worse shape than when you started.

 Pay Off Most Important Items First

 Another reason people stay in debt is they don’t understand the best way to pay it off.
 If you’ve been splitting your extra cash evenly between half a dozen big bills, each payment doesn’t go very far toward diminishing the balance.
 It makes more sense to concentrate on the items that have the biggest effect on your credit score.
 We’ll help you figure out which ones to focus on so you see a bigger impact.
 Your credit score will improve faster and you’ll spend less on interest overall.

 Again, when you have a big available balance and you don’t owe much, your credit score improves.
 Applying for a new credit card raises the amount available to you.

 What You Can Now Do to Increase Your Credit Score

 This article just scratched the surface of what you’ll learn when you attend one of our Credit Repair Events or join the WestWind Homes Home Buyer’s Club.
 No matter how bad your credit score is, we can help.
+We also have resources for people who are new to the United States and need to build credit from scratch.
 Even if you’ve been turned down in the past, you can start working toward a brighter financial future.
 Get in touch today to find out more.